hadronized/kak-tree-sitter/docs/man/ktsctl.md

 - If you do, the resource is checked against the pinned version of the configuration.
 If it’s too old, a new version is fetched, compiled, etc.

-> **Important note**: for both `-fcia` and `-sa`, the runtime directory
+> **Important note**: for `--all`, the runtime directory might get completely
-> might get completely filled, as grammars weigh a lot.
-If you encounter error,
+> filled, as grammars weigh a lot.
+If you encounter error, you can cleanup the
-> you can cleanup the runtime directory, and run the command again.
+> runtime directory, and run the command again.

 ### Getting information